ddecarle/eeb462-2024/Lab6_Phylogenomics2.md

 Now we will further process our assembled reads to prepare them for multiple sequence alignment.

-If you look at the sequences for any one species (*i.e.* the `*.fasta` file), you will note that some loci have some or many Ns. **Loci with large amounts of missing data have few phylogenetically informative sites and are therefore not particularly useful for inferring relationships**, and can actually mislead estimates in some cases.
+If you look at the sequences for any one species (*i.e.* the `*.fasta` file), you will note that some loci have some or many Ns.
+These Ns represent unknown nucleotides. **Loci with large amounts of missing data have few phylogenetically informative sites and are therefore not particularly useful for inferring relationships**, and can actually mislead estimates in some cases.
 Filtering out poor quality loci is a common next step in phylogenetics.

-Choosing which loci to filter out is usually arbitrary, but nonetheless informed by the data.
+Choosing which loci to filter out is usually arbitrary to some degree, but nonetheless informed by the data.
 For example, you may choose to filter out any target sequence that is less than 50% of the reference length.
 Filtering of loci can be done either with the command line or GUI sequence editing software, like [Geneious](https://www.geneious.com/) or [Mesquite](http://www.mesquiteproject.org/Installation.html).
 Here we will filter out all target sequences < 500 basepairs (bp) in length using the command line.

 4. Run the following script. **Read the embedded comments** to get a better idea of what the script is doing.